Diploma of Accounting

 Where can this course take me?

-This qualification prepares students for roles in financial services and other industries, performing a variety of accounting tasks in positions including:
+This qualification prepares students for roles in financial services and other industries.
+Roles graduates may be eligible for include:

 Further study

-If students wish to continue their studies after graduating, they may like to pursue a pathway into a Bachelor's Degree at university level.
+After graduating, participants might like to pursue a pathway into a Bachelor's Degree at university level.

 Course details